Postdoctoral fellow at the Max Planck institute for Astrophysics in Munich, Germany.

 Radboud University – Nijmegen, The Netherlands

-I’m currently working with data collected by the BlackGEM telescope array.
-I’m using these data to search for variable stars and binaries across the Southern sky.
+I worked with data collected by the BlackGEM telescope array and its pathfinder MeerLICHT.
+I used these data to search for variable stars and binaries across the Southern sky.
+I also developed several tools for the time-series analysis of sparsely sampled multi-filter data.

 Postdoctoral researcher